wrightben/languages/javascript/Games/Sudoku Solver/README.md

 > ./filter/filter.sh: greps a cell's row, column and box

 > [!NOTE]
-> ./extraneous - puzzle helper/puzzle helper.numbers: Visual aid of the puzzle grid using the puzzle, the regexes and the cell indicies. <br />
+> ./extraneous - puzzle helper/puzzle helper.numbers: Visual aid of the puzzle grid using the puzzle, the regexes and the cell indicies.
+Use solver.js to create the data.<br />
 > ./extraneous - rows columns boxes/intersections.js: creates the arrays of the rows, boxes and columns used in the other files.
 It's not needed anymore, but it might be useful for parts in the future.